“Is Univox a scam or legit?” is the question I'm going to try answer for you today.

 - Univox seem in the habit of closing people's accounts for no reason

-Is Univox a scam?
-No. Are there better options?
+Is Univox A Scam?
+No. Are There Better Alternatives?
 Yes.

 Should you try Univox?
 Honestly it depends what you want…

-They are by far the best way I’ve found of making real money online.
-The beginner’s course is 100% free and they’ll guide you through everything you need to know to turn a passion you have into a profitable online business.
+The beginner's course is 100% free and they'll guide you through everything you need to know to turn a passion you have into a full-time profitable online business.

 I hope you found this Univox review helpful.
 If you have any questions or if there's any way I can help, please get in touch with me in the comment below.
 I always read and reply to each one personally.

 - Is Sisel International A Scam?